Foutsikas/dnd-attribute-component/README.md

 In Dropdown_Test brach:
-Tried to Add a dropdown list that adds more elements (ex. attributes) using Bootstrap.
+- Add a dropdown list that adds more elements (ex. attributes) using Bootstrap ✓
-Got nowhere, will revisit.
+- Remove item from list if already added to the page.

+In Info_Text branch:
+- Add info pop-up when hovering over modifier.

 Impliment this whole project back to the dnd-sheet project.